reduxjs/redux/docs/faq/ImmutableData.md

 JavaScript was never designed to provide guaranteed immutable operations.
 Accordingly, there are several issues you need to be aware of if you choose to use it for your immutable operations in your Redux app.

 ### Accidental Object Mutation
-With JavaScript, you can accidentally mutate an object (such as the Redux state tree) quite easily without realising it.
+With JavaScript, you can accidentally mutate an object (such as the Redux state tree) quite easily without realizing it.
 For example, updating deeply nested properties, creating a new *reference* to an object instead of a new object, or performing a shallow copy rather than a deep copy, can all lead to inadvertent object mutations, and can trip up even the most experienced JavaScript coder.

 To avoid these issues, ensure you follow the recommended [immutable update patterns for ES6](http://redux.js.org/docs/recipes/reducers/ImmutableUpdatePatterns.html).